All Episodes

 He won't say it, but I will.

-You know, the brother could help him out, and he the guy doesn't help his own brother out.
+You know, the brother could help him out, and the guy doesn't help his own brother out.

 I don't understand that.

-Typical liberal who's only generous with the taxpayer dollars, not turning out he doesn't want to dig into his own pocket.
+He doesn't want to dig into his own pocket.

 Thanksgiving must be something at that household.